hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

 Firstly, it is interesting to note that the Mahalanobis detector only detects `2.52%` of the population as outliers for the training MNIST samples.
 It expectedly gives a similar value of `2.73` for the validation samples.
 However, it detects more outliers for the MNIST outlier, Fashion MNIST, and CIFAR10 datasets with corresponding values of `23.26%`, `59.62%`, and `24.74%`.
-This clearly shows that the Mahalanobis detector enables us to detect outliers either there exist within the studied dataset or completely external datasets.
+This tells us that the Mahalanobis OD enables us to detect outliers either they exist within the studied dataset or completely external datasets.
-Secondly, the mean outlier score (i.e Mahalanobis distance) is found to be larger for outliers than those inliers of which used for training and test.
+Secondly, the mean outlier score (i.e Mahalanobis distance) is found to be larger for outliers than those inliers of which used for training and test sets.
 <figure style="width: 600px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/outlier-detection/images/md_score_barplot.png" alt="">
-  <figcaption>Mean outlier score for various populations of MNIST (training), MNIST(validation), MNIST (known outlier), Fashion MNIST (unknown outlier), and CIFAR10 (unknown outlier).</figcaption>
+  <figcaption>The mean outlier score for various populations of MNIST (training), MNIST(validation), MNIST (known outlier), Fashion MNIST (unknown outlier), and CIFAR10 (unknown outlier).</figcaption>
 </figure>

 Further insights can be obtained by considering the distributions of the scores and focusing on the overlapping samples as shown in the next figure which is in fact the overlaid box and violin plots of the outlier score for different populations of MNIST (training), MNIST(validation), MNIST (known outlier), Fashion MNIST (unknown outlier), and CIFAR10 (unknown outlier).
 The figure reveals that there exist still some outliers that their score is small as compared with the inlier scores, Or samples within the training sets of which their scores is beyond the threshold.
-This basically means that  Mahalanobis detector unable to identify all outliers but fraction of them and only working to some extent.
+This basically means that  Mahalanobis detector unable to identify all outliers but fraction of them and thus working to some extent.
 <figure style="width: 600px" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/outlier-detection/images/md_score_boxplot.png" alt="">
   <figcaption>An overlaid box and violin plots of outlier scores for various populations of MNIST (training), MNIST(validation), MNIST (known outlier), Fashion MNIST (unknown outlier), and CIFAR10 (unknown outlier).</figcaption>